AzugBe/azugbe.github.io/_posts/events/2020-12-03---microsoft-qsharp-azure-quantum.md

 author: Maarten Balliauw
 ---

 We have observed the current quantum state and it looks like a meetup is happening!
-Expct quantum theory, Microsoft Q# and Azure Quantum.
+Expect quantum theory, Microsoft Q# and Azure Quantum.

 ## Agenda